SuperH: SH-3

+Implemented by Casio as a chip on board under the model codes SH7291 (Classpad range, 2003 to 2013) and SH7355 (mid to high-end graphics calculators, 2005 to 2011).

 SH-4

 The SH-4 is a RISC CPU and was developed for primary use in multimedia applications, such as Sega's Dreamcast and NAOMI game systems.
 It includes a much more powerful floating-point unit and additional built-in functions, along with the standard 32-bit integer processing and 16-bit instruction size.